eBay/bayesian-belief-networks/README.txt

-Small Bayesian Belief Propagation Framework using Sum-Product Algorithm on Factor Graphs.
+Pythonic Bayesian Belief Network Framework

+Allows creation of BBNs with pure Python functions.
+Currently three different inference methods are supported with more to come:

+- Junction Tree Algorithm with message passing
+- Sum-product Algorithm
+- MKMC Sampling for approximate inference

 Todo: